 This renewed request comes at the same time as the U.S. Judicial Panel on Multidistrict Litigation is currently considering whether to order similar consolidated proceedings at the federal court level, as dozens of federal lawsuits have been filed as well.
 Consolidation is more common in complex pharmaceutical litigation in the federal court where they see a large number of claims brought involving the same or similar products.

 The next month or so will be interesting to watch.
-It will be interesting to see if the cases are consolidated and interesting to see if Bayer is willing to start settling some of these cases in the months to come.
+It will be interesting to see if the cases are consolidated and interesting to see if Bayer will start settling some of these cases in the months to come.